National Trails - Frequently Asked Questions

 A. The National Trails Register Annual Report is included in the April edition of Strider magazine which is despatched to current LDWA members.
 In this Report the names are published of all new entrants to the Register during the previous year, and those who had been promoted to a higher level (e.g bronze to silver) during the same period.

-A. No. Please read the “Rules for Entry into the National Trails Register” on these web pages, for the various logistical ways in which the trails can be walked for acceptance into the Register.
-The only real requirement is that you walk every step of the way (but see FAQ 22) over as long a period as you wish.
+A. No. Please read Rule No. 3 in “Rules for Entry into the National Trails Register” on these web pages, for the various logistical ways in which the trails can be walked for acceptance into the Register.
+The only real requirement is that you walk every step of the way over as long a period as you wish.

 A. Yes.
-See the “Rules for Entry into the National Trails Register”
+See Rule No. 4 in “Rules for Entry into the National Trails Register”

 A. This is a Register of National Trail Walkers, and so the answer is "No".
 Remember that it is only permissible to cycle/mountain bike on bridleway sections of our long distance trails in England & Wales; cycling on footpaths is illegal.